Thijs987/pse_onlycode/README.md

 If you want to run it with HTTP, use ```--launch-profiles "http"```.
 Launching with HTTPS uses port 6969 and HTTP uses port 6767.
 These ports are selected in Backend/src/Properties/launchSettings.json

-Note:
-When running the localhost server, it will give this warning:\
-"The ASP.NET Core developer certificate is not trusted.
-For information about trusting the ASP.NET Core developer certificate, see https://aka.ms/aspnet/https-trust-dev-cert"\
-This is because we made the certificate ourselves instead of downloading a real one, so it is not trusted according to ASP.NET
+Note on HTTPS/SSL Warnings:
+When running the server, you may see a warning stating that the ASP.NET Core developer certificate is not trusted.
+This happens because .NET automatically generates a local self-signed certificate for development.
+Because it was not issued by a public Certificate Authority, it gets flagged it as untrusted until you explicitly trust it.
+The reason for doing this was that we couldn’t reach any public certificate authorities on our server.

 ## Tech Stack:
 Godot 4.6.3\